austindrenski/OpenGTAP/HeaderArrayConverter/README.md

 ### Reading a binary solution file (.sl4)

-The following methods read the entire solution file and return a `HeaderArrayFile`:
+The following methods read the entire file and return a `HeaderArrayFile`:

 #### Synchronously: